DNNDK: AI Edge Platform on ZynQ FPGA

-The performances on these boards are very impressive.
-Take a look at a ZCU104 (performances based on Xilinx AI Zoo https://github.com/Xilinx/AI-Model-Zoo ):
+In particular, the performances on these boards are very impressive, taking a look at a ZCU104 (performances reported here: https://github.com/Xilinx/AI-Model-Zoo ):

-The process of inference is computation-intensive and requires a high memory bandwidth to satisfy the low latency and high throughput requirement of edge applications.
-The Deep Compression Tool, DECENT, employs coarse-grained pruning, trained quantization and weight sharing to address these issues while achieving high performance and high energy efficiency with very small accuracy degradation.
+Firstly, the process of inference is computation-intensive and requires a high memory bandwidth to satisfy the low latency and high throughput requirement of edge applications.
+Furthermore, the Deep Compression Tool, DECENT, employs coarse-grained pruning, trained quantization and weight sharing to address these issues while achieving high performance and high energy efficiency with very small accuracy degradation.

-DNNC™ (Deep Neural Network Compiler) is the dedicated proprietary compiler designed for the DPU.
-It maps the neural network algorithm to the DPU instructions to achieve maxim utilization of DPU resources by balancing computing workload and memory access.
+Secondly, DNNC™ (Deep Neural Network Compiler) is the dedicated proprietary compiler designed for the DPU.
+In fact, it maps the neural network algorithm to the DPU instructions to achieve maxim utilization of DPU resources by balancing computing workload and memory access.

-The Deep Neural Network Assembler (DNNAS) is responsible for assembling DPU instructions into ELF binary code.
-It is a part of the DNNC code generating back end, and cannot be invoked alone.
+Thirdly, the Deep Neural Network Assembler (DNNAS) is responsible for assembling DPU instructions into ELF binary code.
+So, DNNC code generating backend cannot be invoked alone.

-The DPU profiler is composed of two components: DPU tracer and DSight.
+Moreover, the DPU profiler is composed of two components: DPU tracer and DSight.
 DPU tracer is implemented in the DNNDK runtime N2 cube, and it is responsible for gathering the raw profiling data while running neural networks on DPU.
-With the provided raw profiling data, DSight can help to generate the visualized charts for performance analysis.
+On the other hand, with the provided raw profiling data, DSight can help to generate the visualized charts for performance analysis.

-The Cube of Neutral Networks (N2Cube) is the DPU runtime engine.
-It acts as the loader for the DNNDK applications and handles resource allocation and DPU scheduling.
-Its core components include DPU driver, DPU loader, tracer, and programming APIs for application development.
+Finally, the Cube of Neutral Networks (N2Cube) is the DPU runtime engine.
+In particular, it acts as the loader for the DNNDK applications and handles resource allocation and DPU scheduling.
+In addition to this, its core components include DPU driver, DPU loader, tracer, and programming APIs for application development.